Comparing Concierge Medicine: PartnerMD vs. MDVIP

 - PartnerMD: Access to Wellness University — a comprehensive platform that features more than 70 courses on nutrition, exercise, stress and sleep, and cognitive health — and our team of on-staff certified health coaches is included in the cost of your membership.

 Our wellness programs provide videos, online webinars, in-person workshops, and one-on-one health coaching sessions so that you have the education, support, and accountability you need to proactively improve your health.

 - MDVIP: MDVIP does not have health coaches on staff or any specifically tailored wellness programs.
 Their Wellness Program is centered on the advanced annual physical (discussed above) and is coordinated with the doctor.

 PartnerMD vs. MDVIP: After-Hours Care

 Some form of after-hours on-call care is standard at almost every concierge medicine practice.
-After all, the peace of mind from knowing you’ll get the care you need, when you need it is one of the main pros of concierge medicine.
+After all, the peace of mind from knowing you’ll get the care you need when you need it is one of the main pros of concierge medicine.

 - PartnerMD: We guarantee 24/7/365 access to a PartnerMD physician in your area.
-Our doctors split time handling after-hours, weekend, and holiday coverage.
+Our doctors split their time handling after-hours, weekend, and holiday coverage.

 - MDVIP: Doctors at MDVIP provide 24/7 access for their patients via pager, phone, or email after hours, on weekends, or on a holiday.